shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

     harder.
     1. I will be talking a lot about this, since bringing this down to reality is expected to be a challenge.
-1. Very strong preference towards small building blocks that compose into larger components where possible (stronger than would be appropriated for most human teams).
+1. Very strong preference towards small building blocks that compose into larger components where possible (stronger than would be appropriated for many human teams).
 This helps to have "divide and conquer" of bugs, leaving as few bugs as possible to the more complex, slower tests.
 1. Lastly, of course - we need to actually use all of this to design and create coding+testing strategies that have a good ROI for the AI.
 This point is the most vague, the most nuanced, but also probably the most important because it's